social media influencers

 Audience Interaction Engages with a large community, but interactions can be broad (e.g., responding to general comments).
 Interacts more directly with people they likely know or have a closer connection with.

 Transparency Legally required to disclose paid partnerships and ads (using #ad or #sponsored).
-No obligation to disclose anything, as they are not typically monetizing their content.
+No obligation to disclose anything, as they aren’t typically monetizing their content.

 Potential Dangers of “Internet Chciks” Culture